Cambodia

 It is now possible to protect Chinese patents in Cambodia through a fast and simplified re-registration procedure.

-Validation of European Patent in Cambodia
+Procedure for Patent Registration in Cambodia

 Latest Articles